Pete5x5/fp/other/fishers-drinks.md

 ### Choice of lime, mango, raspberry, strawberry, or peach.

 ## ROSEMARY CUCUMBER LIME REFRESHER
-### Limeaid, cucumber slices, fresh roseamry, and a splash of soda.
+### Limeaid, cucumber slices, fresh rosemary, and a splash of soda.

 # Beer on Tap